flutter/cocoon/cipd_packages/README.md

 Refer to [CONTRIBUTING.md](https://flutter.googlesource.com/recipes/+/refs/heads/main/CONTRIBUTING.md) on how to contribute to recipes repository.

-## Adding/updating package dependency from .ci.yaml from difference repositories
+## Adding/updating package dependency from .ci.yaml from different repositories

 This is the last step to enable the package usage in the real CI.
 Add or update the new package to either the platform level or target level entries for your targeted repository: